mrboh/SharpAngles/README.md

 SharpAngles
 ===========

-WebSharper bindings for Angular
+WebSharper bindings for Angular and Angular UI

 ## Overview

-Experimental WebSharper bindings for Angular JS plus sample project showing their implementation based on the examples available on the [Angular website][1].
+Experimental WebSharper bindings for Angular JS/UI plus sample project showing their implementation based on the examples available on the [Angular website][1].
 SharpAngles makes it possible to construct single page apps entirely in F#.
 Bindings are based on the [DefinitelyTyped Angular definitions][2] for TypeScript.
 Angular modules currently implemented: